 Table 3 shows that the agreement between modelled and measured temporal variability in daily PM{2.5} over the 2 years of available data was also reasonable.
-The median (25^{th} percentile, 75^{th} percentile, no. of sites) model-measurement temporal correlation coefficients for PM{2.5}daymean across RB and UB sites were 0.65 (0.64, 0.65, n = 2) and 0.69 (0.67, 0.73, n = 28), respectively.
-The correlations for PM10_daymean were poorer, with corresponding data for correlation coefficients across RB and UB sites for the 10 years of available data of 0.47 (0.46, 0.48, n = 4) and 0.50 (0.45, 0.55, n = 20).
-However, although temporal correlation was acceptable for PM{2.5}daymean there was substantial bias, with median (25^{th} percentile, 75^{th} percentile) NMB values at RB and UB sites of 0.38 (0.18, 0.59) and -0.26 (-0.33, -0.22), respectively (but note only two sites featured in the RB comparison).
+The median (25th percentile, 75th percentile, no. of sites) model-measurement temporal correlation coefficients for PM{2.5}daymean across RB and UB sites were 0.65 (0.64, 0.65, n = 2) and 0.69 (0.67, 0.73, n = 28), respectively.
+The correlations for PM10 daymean were poorer, with corresponding data for correlation coefficients across RB and UB sites for the 10 years of available data of 0.47 (0.46, 0.48, n = 4) and 0.50 (0.45, 0.55, n = 20).
+However, although temporal correlation was acceptable for PM{2.5}daymean there was substantial bias, with median (25th percentile, 75th percentile) NMB values at RB and UB sites of 0.38 (0.18, 0.59) and -0.26(-0.33, -0.22), respectively (but note that only two sites featured in the RB comparison).

-3.2.2.
-NO2_daymean grouped by different periods of time
+3.2.2 NO2_daymean grouped by different periods of time

-Figure 2 shows box-whisker plots summarising the individual site model-measurement r, FAC2, NMB and RMSE statistics for daily mean NO2, with the daily data grouped by year, by month, and by day of week.
+Figure 2 shows box-whisker plots summarizing the individual site model-measurement r, FAC2, NMB, and RMSE statistics for daily mean NO2, with the daily data grouped by year, by month, and by day-of-week.
 All box plots indicate substantial inter-site variability in model-measurement statistics, but also differences in these statistics between site type and, in some instances, between the individual blocks of time over which the data are averaged.

 By year.
-Figure 2a shows there were no long-term trends in the model-measurement correlations of daily mean NO_2 across the years, for rural or for urban sites.
-At RB sites, a high fraction of modelled daily mean NO_2 was within a factor of two of the measurements, without inter-annual trend (10-y mean of the median FAC2 each year = 0.85) (Figure 2b).
-There was some inter-year variation in the model-measurement NMB at RB sites which, although near zero on average for years 2001-2003 and 2007-10 (mean of median NMB = 0.03) was positive in years 2004-2006 (mean of median NMB = 0.18) (Figure 2c).
-The model accuracy at both types of urban sites showed a slight trend to lower FAC2 (Figure 2b) and greater negative NMB (Figure 2c) in years 2008-2010.
+Figure 2a shows there were no long-term trends in the model-measurement correlations of daily mean NO2 across the years, for rural or for urban sites.
+At RB sites, a high fraction of modelled daily mean NO2 was within a factor of 2 of the measurements, without an inter-annual trend (10-year mean of the median FAC2 each year = 0.85) (Fig. 2b).
+There was some inter-year variation in the model measurement NMB at RB sites which, although near zero on average for years 2001-2003 and 2007-2010 (mean of median NMB = 0.03), was positive in years 2004-2006 (mean of median NMB = 0.18) (Fig. 2c).
+The model accuracy at urban sites showed a slight trend to lower FAC2 (Fig. 2b) and greater negative NMB (Fig. 2c) in years 2008-2010.
 The larger model-measurement bias in the latter, whilst similar values of correlation are retained, is potentially indicative of shortcomings in emissions totals in these latter years of the study.
-Data for RMSE (Figure 2d) suggest slightly greater imprecision in these latter years also.
+Data for RMSE (Fig. 2d) suggest slightly greater imprecision in these latter years also.
 RMSE was consistently greater at UB sites than at RB sites.